Back by popular demand:

 You leave it on her pillow.
 You know she’s read it because she’s corrected your spelling.

 Twenty years and thousands of things later, the list will take on a life of its own.
-See this Saskatchewan premiere and be drawn in to an astonishingly funny comedy about depression and the lengths we go to for those we love.
+Be drawn in to this astonishingly funny comedy about depression and the lengths we go to for those we love.
+Based on true and untrue stories.

-“Heart-wrenching, hilarious…possibly one of the funniest plays you’ll ever see, full stop.” ★★★★ – The Guardian
+“Heart-wrenching, hilarious… one of the funniest plays you’ll ever see, full stop.” – The Guardian

 “the funniest show about depression you’ve ever seen… [It’s] about finding reasons to live… And those reasons can be as minute as wearing a cape and as big as falling in love.” – New York Post